 The housing is all-plastic but tough nonetheless.
 It did get bumped on a corner as I was trying to find a new home for it on the counter.
 My heart almost jumped, but it didn’t scratch or dent.

 The coffee grinder comes with a 7.8oz bean hopper with a rubber lid on top.
 The hopper is easy to remove, and retains the corkscrew design that is commonly used in a lot of entry-level machines.
 You control the operation with a timer switch that you can set between 5 – 20 seconds and a manual pulse button.
-You can also control the grind size with a dial that comes with 14 adjustable settings.
+You can also control the grThis prevents the beans from clogging the machine and reduces wastage.ind size with a dial that comes with 14 adjustable settings.
 To make things simple, it also comes with 3 recommended levels for Espresso, Drip Coffee, and French Press.

 At the entry-level price range, one of Bodum Bistro’s best feature is it has a small cover that stops coffee beans from falling into the machine unnecessarily.
 This prevents the beans from clogging the machine and reduces wastage.